 BDO Comment IFRS 13 requires specific disclosures for items measured or disclosed at fair value, dependent on: the level of fair value measurement whether the fair value measurement is recurring or non-recurring.
 Derivative financial instruments are an example of recurring fair value measurement, as a fair value valuation is required at each reporting date.
 In the case of A Layout, there are financial instruments with Level 1 (L1), Level 2 (L2), and Level 3 (L3) fair value measurements.
 IFRS 13:93(a) Disclose the fair value (L1, L2, and L3).
 IFRS 13:93(b) Disclose the fair value hierarchy (L1, L2, and L3).
-IFRS 13:93(c) Disclose and transfers between levels of the hierarchy (L1, and L2) IFRS 13:93(d) Disclose in relation to the valuation technique used: A description (L2, and L3) Any changes for the technique used previously, and reasons why (L2, and L3) Significant unobservable inputs (L3).
+IFRS 13:93(c) Disclose amounts and reasons for transfers between levels of the hierarchy (L1, and L2) IFRS 13:93(d) Disclose in relation to the valuation technique used: A description (L2, and L3) Any changes for the technique used previously, and reasons why (L2, and L3) Significant unobservable inputs (L3).
 Note that this disclosure has been left blank.
 This is intentional as these BDO Comment elements will be specific on an entity-by-entity, and instrument-byinstrument basis.
 IFRS 13:93(g) Disclose a description of the entity's valuation processes and policies in relation to the item (L3).
 Disclose a narrative description (i.e. no figures required) of the sensitivity of IFRS 13:93(h)(i) changes in significant unobservable inputs to fair value (L3).

-If the items highest and best use differs from its actual use, disclose (L1, L2, this fact and L3):
+IFRS 13:93(i) If the items highest and best use differs from its actual use, disclose (L1, L2, and L3): this fact the reasons why.